Snow in Spain: Clear up begins after blizzards but ice a major hazard

 Spain was brought to a standstill on Saturday after record-setting snowfalls blanketed much of the country, bringing transport links grinding to a halt.

-The snow may have eased off, but the enemy for many, especially older people, will now be ice.
+With a sharp drop in temperatures on Monday and frost freezing much of the snow, which reached more than 50 centimetres (20 inches) in some urban areas, authorities are calling on people to avoid all but essential trips out of their homes.

-Conscious of that fact are groups of local residents, who are lending a hand with clearing the path to essential facilities.
+Conscious of the hazards now presented by ice, groups of local residents have been lending a hand with clearing the path to essential facilities.

 The secretary of a local neighbourhood association, Félix Sánche, said it was great to be able to do something to help the health workers.